 Regulations require that all households, not already connected to a sanitary sewer system, have an approved sewage disposal system.
 Proper disposal of sewage is paramount to protection of public health and has been called the single most important development in the field of public health in the twentieth century.

-Click on the following link to be directed to the 2015 Ohio Department of Health Sewage Rules:
+Click on the following link to be directed to the Ohio Department of Health Sewage Rules effective January 1, 2015:

-Click on: 2017 STS Designers to get an updated list of sewage treatment designers.
+Click on: Designers to get an updated list.

-Below is a list of permits that may be required for installation of a sewage disposal system.
+Below is a list of permits that are needed for installation of a sewage disposal system.

 - Guidance document for Installing, Replacing or Altering a Sewage Treatment System